PopovEvgeniy/openpasswordgenerator/readme.txt

 Description and usage

-This program is simple password generator.
+This program is a simple password generator.
-Just set a password length and click on "Generate" button for generate password.
+Just set a password length and click on "Generate" button to generate password.

 Limitation